mgunyho/tere/README.md

 - `--autocd-timeout` - If only one folder matches the current search query, automatically enter it after this many milliseconds.
 Can also be set to `off`, which disables this behaviour.

 Some options have two or more versions that override each other (for example `--folders-only` and `--no-folders-only`).
-This means that whichever is passed last is applied.
-This way, you can have one option as the default in your `rc` file, but you can sometimes manually override that option when running `tere`.
+For such options, whichever is passed last wins.
+This way, you can have one option as the default in your shell's `rc` file, but you can sometimes manually override that option when running `tere`.

 ## Prior art